 Merck introduced ivermectin for treating parasites in animals in 1981.
 Many dog lovers still administer a monthly dose of ivermectin (Heartgard) to their canine companions to prevent heartworm.

 Then the company discovered that ivermectin could also fight off the parasite Onchocerca volvulus that causes “river blindness” in humans.
 Infected Simulium black flies carry the larvae of this worm.
 It causes untold misery in Africa and Latin America.

 Symptoms include skin rashes, nodules and horrific itching.
 Inflammation in the eye can lead to clouding of the cornea, optic nerve damage and ultimately blindness.
-Ivermectin was approved to treat people with river blindness in 1987.
+Public health agencies approved ivermectin to treat people with river blindness in 1987.
 The brand name was Mectizan.
 It has saved the sight of millions of people in Africa and Latin America.
 Some experts consider it a wonder drug on a par with aspirin and penicillin.

 “Numerous studies report low rates of adverse events, as an oral treatment for parasitic infections, scabies and head lice.
 Ivermectin has been used off-label to treat diseases associated with Demodex mites, such as blepharitis and demodicidosis.
 New evidence has linked Demodex mites to rosacea, a chronic inflammatory disease.
 Ivermectin has recently received FDA and EU approval for the treatment of adult patients with inflammatory lesions of rosacea, a disease in which this agent has been shown to be well tolerated.”

 None of this got anyone particularly excited.
 But then COVID-19 hit.

 There have been dozens of publications about ivermectin vs. COVID-19.
 There are enthusiasts and critics.
 Like just about everything related to this virus, there are strong emotions.
 We don’t understand why this amazing drug has been caught in the crossfire, but it has.